 Healthy Habits to Cultivate in Your Life

-I think inner peace and authentic transformation that truly lasts come not so much from changing beliefs but from a daily and consistent practice of living forward and forming conscious and healthy habits, like this:
+Inner peace and authentic transformation that truly lasts come not so much from changing beliefs but from a daily and consistent practice of living forward and forming conscious and healthy habits.

 - Develop the habit of being curious (without judgment) about what you believe and why.